huggingface/blog/audio-datasets.md

 This returns a [`Dataset`](https://huggingface.co/docs/datasets/v2.7.1/en/package_reference/main_classes#datasets.Dataset) object, which corresponds to the data for one split.
 We can go one level deeper and get the first item of the training split.
-Again, this is possible through simple Python indexing:
+Again, this is possible through standard Python indexing:

 ```python
 print(gigaspeech["train"][0])